folsocial/FOL/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the purad tests manually, launch `src/test/test_pura`.
+To run the fold tests manually, launch `src/test/test_fol`.

-To add more purad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more fold tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the pura-qt tests manually, launch `src/qt/test/test_pura-qt`
+To run the fol-qt tests manually, launch `src/qt/test/test_fol-qt`

-To add more pura-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more fol-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.